ansible/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 Does Ansible work with Windows XP or Server 2003?
 ``````````````````````````````````````````````````
-Ansible does not support managing Windows XP or Server 2003 hosts.
-The
+Ansible does not work with Windows XP or Server 2003 hosts.
+Ansible does work with these Windows operating system versions:
-supported operating system versions are:

 * Windows Server 2008
 * Windows Server 2008 R2
 * Windows Server 2012
 * Windows Server 2012 R2
 * Windows Server 2016
+* Windows Server 2019
 * Windows 7
 * Windows 8.1
 * Windows 10